 Where can you learn to swim?

-You can join and learn to swim with the SLT Swim Academy at Haden Hill Leisure Centre, Langley Swimming Centre, Smethwick Swimming Centre, Tipton Leisure Centre and Portway Lifestyle Centre.
+You can join and learn to swim with the SLT Swim Academy at Haden Hill Leisure Centre, Langley Swimming Centre, Smethwick Swimming Centre, Tipton Leisure Centre, Portway Lifestyle Centre and Wednesbury Leisure Centre.

 Do you swim once or twice a week, and want to get better?
 Swimfit can help you set goals, learn new strokes and track your progress with a log.